 Stand Out From the Crowd with a CV Template

-Recruiters spend an average of 6 seconds scanning each CV, and only 20% of all applicants making it to the interview stage.
-Avoid being overlooked: build a CV that clearly and concisely communicates why you're the best candidate.
+Recruiters spend an average of 6 seconds scanning each CV and only 20% of all applicants make it to the interview stage.
+Avoid being overlooked - build a CV that clearly and concisely communicates why you're the best candidate.

 2 Common Questions UK Candidates Ask